AdityaParuchuri/showMeWhatYouGot/README.md

-# ShowMeWhatYouGot! - Movie & TV Show Recommendation App
+# ShowMeWhatYouGot! - AI-Powered Movie & TV Show Recommendations

-A modern, dark-themed web application that provides personalized movie and TV show recommendations based on your genre preferences using the TMDb API.
-Named after the iconic Rick and Morty episode, this app helps you discover amazing content across the multiverse!
+A modern, dark-themed web application that provides personalized movie and TV show recommendations using AI-powered natural language processing.
+Named after the iconic Rick and Morty episode, this app helps you discover amazing content across the multiverse through intelligent conversation!

-## Features
+## ✨ Features

-- **Genre Selection**: Choose from 19 movie genres with beautiful, interactive tiles
-- **Multi-Genre Support**: Select multiple genres for more personalized recommendations
+- **AI-Powered Recommendations**: Describe what you want to watch in natural language
+- **Smart Content Discovery**: AI interprets your preferences and suggests specific titles
 - **Dual Content Types**: Get recommendations for both movies and TV shows
-- **Tabbed Interface**: Toggle between movie and TV show results
 - **Rich Content Display**: Each result includes:
   - Movie/show poster
   - Title and release year